-Reconciling Your Bank Accounts with Patriot Software
+Reconciling Your Accounts with Patriot Software

-- Your bank statement date
+- Your account statement date

-- Your bank statement balance
+- Your account statement balance

-Enter Your Bank Statement Details
+Enter Your Statement Details

 - Enter the Statement Date